 The pain associated with diverticulitis may either come on suddenly and severely, or may build up over a period of days.
-It usually starts below the bellybutton and then moves to the lower left-hand side.
-The pain may be worse when you are eating or afterwards.
+It usually starts below the belly button and then moves to the lower left-hand side.
+The pain may be worse when you are eating or afterward.
 Passing stool and flatulence may help relieve this pain.

 Complications Associated With Diverticulitis

-Serious complications may arise if this illness is not addressed immediately, which is why if you experience diverticulitis symptoms, you should consult a healthcare professional to get proper diagnosis.
+Serious complications may arise if this illness is not addressed immediately, which is why, if you experience diverticulitis symptoms, you should consult a health care professional to get a proper diagnosis.

 If you notice that your symptoms have become persistent, the abdominal pain has worsened, you have a recurring urinary tract infection, swollen abdomen, low blood pressure and/or severe vomiting (inability to tolerate fluids), get medical attention immediately.
 Complications with diverticulitis are usually rare, but if they do occur, they can be life-threatening.